bruceMug/gamezone/README.md

 # gamezone

 The journey of using React Native has never been that easy.

-The purpose of this project is to get hands-on with how React Native can be used to create mobile applications.
+The purpose of this project is to get hands-on with using React Native to create mobile applications.